Alejogb1/job-board/blog-data/why-am-i-getting-layers-in-a-sequential-model-should-only-have-a-single-input-tensor.md

 id: "why-am-i-getting-layers-in-a-sequential-model-should-only-have-a-single-input-tensor"
 ---

-Alright, let's tackle this particular issue—the dreaded "layers in a sequential model should only have a single input tensor" error.
+, let's tackle this particular issue—the dreaded "layers in a sequential model should only have a single input tensor" error.
 I’ve certainly seen my fair share of that one over the years, particularly back when I was working on a project involving complex, multi-modal data back in the early days of my foray into deep learning, specifically with Keras.
 It's a common stumbling block, but it points to a fundamental misunderstanding of how `Sequential` models are structured within frameworks like TensorFlow (with Keras API).

 The core problem lies in the nature of the `Sequential` model itself.
 This model is designed to handle a linear stack of layers, where the output of each layer is directly fed as the single input to the next layer.
 Think of it like a processing assembly line, where each station only accepts one product at a time.
 The error, therefore, occurs when a layer expects multiple inputs but the `Sequential` model only provides a single input coming from the preceding layer.
 This can manifest in different ways, but most frequently, it's either due to attempting to use a layer that expects multiple inputs within the Sequential model, or attempting to pass in data that does not conform to the single expected input shape.